1winner137/yt-dlite/README.md

 python yt-dlite.py --list-formats https://www.youtube.com/watch?v=example
 ```

-This will display all available formats with their IDs, extensions, and resolutions, not limited to site.
+This will display all available formats with their IDs, extensions, and resolutions, not limited to youtube site.

 ### Resume Downloads